On this page:

-Creating these conservation areas and reserves will protect nature, preserve cultural heritage, landscape and values and support the growth of healthy communities living next door to nature.
+Creating these conservation areas and reserves will protect nature, preserve cultural heritage, landscape and values, and open up more opportunities for people to connect with nature, right next door to some of our newest neighbourhoods.

 Take a look at some of our highlights.

 Western Grassland Reserve update

 So far, we've purchased more than 20% of the Western Grassland Reserve.
 This means 3,205 hectares of threatened grasslands and wetlands are permanently protected.
 This land is currently being restored and managed by Parks Victoria.
 And, as we continue to raise revenue from the MSA Levy, we will purchase more land.

 Managing weeds + other threats

 Weeds are one of the most serious threats to fragile grassland ecosystems.
 Serrated tussock, which is found in many parts of the reserve, is considered to be one of the most damaging weeds in Australia because of its ability to quickly spread and invade pastures and grasslands.

 Controlling and managing weeds is a complex task, with each area requiring different methods of removal.
 To do this, we work with various organisations, local councils and other government agencies to manage threats to native plants, animals and ecosystems.